Clinical and Diagnostic Sciences

 CDS 520.
 Competencies in Genetics for Health Professionals.
 2 Hours.

 Educates health professional students about core competencies in genetics to prepare them to integrate genetics knowledge, skills, and attitudes into routine health care, thereby providing effective and comprehensive services to individuals and families.
-This course is based on the NCHPEG core competencies for health professionals.

 CDS 525.
 First Aid & Healthcare Provider CPR and AED.
 1 Hour.